 Though keloid scars can develop anywhere, they’re usually found on the shoulders, upper chest, back, neck, and head (particularly, the earlobes).
-They can also take some time to develop although most become visible within a year of the original injury that caused the scarring.
+They can also take some time to develop although most

 - Keloids are generally hairless, shiny, and bumpy, higher than the skin around.

 - They are purple or red in color in the beginning before turning pale or brown.
 After a keloid stops growing, it’s usually darker than the person’s normal skin color.